google-gemini/example-chat-app/README.md

 ### Run the React client

 1. Navigate to the app directory, `client-react/`.
+2. Run ```npm install```.
+Wait for the installation to complete.
-2. Run the application with the following command:
+3. Run the application with the following command:

    ```
    npm run start